find your perfect LLM program

 ---|---|

-Entry requirements | Applicants should have a minimum of a lower second class honours degree (2:2) in a qualifying Law degree or non-law degree followed by Graduate Diploma in Law (GDL) or Chartered Institute of Legal Executives (CILEx) Level 6 qualification.
-Students must have covered the following seven law topics: Constitutional and Adminstrative Law, The Law Contract, Equity and Trusts, EU Law, Land Law(property Law) or Law or Torts.
-Applicants who studied the Bar Vocational Course (BVC) or Bar Professional Training Course (BPTC) within last five years may be eligible for exemptions.
-Due to recent changes to Solicitor Regulation Authority (SRA) regulations, it is important that applicants have met SRA education and training requirements for the purpose of the LPC before they enrol on the course.
-If your first language is not English you should have an IELTS 6.5 with at least 6.0 in writing.
-One academic reference is required. |
+Entry requirements | A minimum of a lower second class honours degree (2:2).
+Qualifying law degree or non-law degree followed by Graduate Diploma in Law (GDL) or Chartered Institute of Legal Executives (CILEx) Level 6 qualification.
+Students must have covered the following seven law topics: Constitutional and Administrative Law, The Law Contract, Equity and Trusts, EU Law, Land Law (property Law) or Law or Torts.
+If you have previously studied the Bar Vocational Course (BVC) or Bar Professional Training Course (BPTC) within the last five years, you may be eligible for exemptions.
+Due to recent changes to Solicitor Regulation Authority (SRA) regulations, it is important that you have met SRA education and training requirements for the purpose of the LPC before you enrol on the course.
+You can qualify on the LPC route if you are one of the following: 1.
+You already have a qualifying law degree (QLD) or an exempting law degree (ELD) before 1 September 2021.
+If your first language is not English you should have an IELTS 6.5 with at least 6.0 in all components.
+Applicants are required to submit one academic reference |

 Location | School of Law 4-12 Little Titchfield Street Westminster W1W 7BY |